guardomayas/Lab_Notes/Protocols/Rig_Set_up.md

     - Turn the knob in the lower end of the scope until you see the condenser aperture.
     - Switch from objective to condenser
     - Focus in **Z** and Set **C** at 0
-- Allignment cross: focused at the bottom of the dish!
+- *Allignment cross:* focused at the bottom of the dish!
     - In symphony, open the Allignment cross stimuli
     - Turn off the lamp
-    - Change filter (NDF) to 0 or 1, if neeeded
+    - Change filter (NDF) to 0 or 1, if needed

-    - *In rig B:* the allignment cross is of around -40 to -50 in the condenser.
+             *In rig B:* allignment cross is of around -40 to -50 uM in the condenser.
 If you focus it there, is going to look sharper.
 ## 3. Electrode
 - Base position:
-    - Set 60x objective at 7000
+    - Set 10x objective at 7000 uM
-    - Put the electrode and find it.
-Set everything at 0-
+    - Put the electrode in and find it.
+    - Set everything to 0
+    - Change the objective to 60x
+    - Focus the electrode and Set everything to 0 again.
     - Go to 3000 on Z and focus the electrode.
 Set that as home in.
-Turn into *approach mode* and go to 0 in **Z**.
+Turn into *approach mode* and go to 0 or positive in **Z**.
 Set  that position as **home out**.

 ## 4. Software
 - Lin lab: electrodes